anik-amd/butex-notes/texnx/src/content/docs/L3-T1/Economics/Part-A-Microeconomics/04-the-costs-of-production.md

 - Relationship between Short Run & Long Run ATC:
   ![](./img/relationship-between-short-run-long-run-atc.png)

+## Returns to Scale

+**Returns to scale** shows what happens to production in the long run.

+- **Increasing returns to scale:** if inputs are doubled, output becomes more than double.
+- **Constant returns to scale:** if inputs are doubled, output doubles.
+- **Decreasing returns to scale:** if inputs are doubled, output becomes less than double.

+## Economies & Diseconomies of Scale

+**Economies & Diseconomies of Scale** shows what happens to cost in the long run.

+- **Economics of Scale:** It occurs when long run ATC falls as the quantity of output increases.
+  - **Causes:**
+    - Due to specialization among workers, average labor cost of producing each unit of that good falls.
+    - Firms can use highly productive machinery, which can bring down the average cost of producing each unit.
+    - Firms can adapt different cost saving measures when it goes to large scale production.
+  - In the long run, ATC will not always be falling with increasing quantity of output.
+After reaching a certain minimum level, average cost will stay the same as output rises.
+The firm will face constant returns to scale in production in this phase.
+- **Diseconomies of Scale:** It occurs when long run ATC rises as the quantity of output rises.
+(Getting even bigger is now expensive).
+  - Firms incur diseconomies of scale because of coordination problems that often occur in a large organization.
+  - When companies become too big, they then need to hire managers, buy land.
+At that phase, increasing output is causing the long run ATC to rise.
+- Concepts like economies of scale help producers to make decisions.
+They don’t tell producers exactly how much to produce.

 ## Example Math

 - **Math 01:** If $TC = Q^3 - 6Q^2 + 240Q + 750$ then what is VC, FC, AVC, AFC & MC?
 At which production quantity ATC will be minimum, and what would be the value of ATC?